iZettle/dropwizard-metrics-influxdb/README.md

     resources
     thread_pools

-You'll likely want to report to a remote influxdb server though so a typical configuration looks more like this:
+You'll likely want to report to a remote InfluxDB server though so a typical configuration looks more like this:

 ```yaml